Tips For Interpreters

-If the client puts you on the spot and asks you to return for a follow up assignment, remember that you are working on behalf of the hiring agency.
+If the client puts you on the spot and asks you to return for a follow-up assignment, remember that you are working on behalf of the hiring agency.
 Kindly tell the client that all requests for future assignments must be made directly through the agency, but that the client is welcome to request the interpreter by name for that future assignment.

-The Interpretation and Translation Industry is moving at high speed.
+The language Interpretation and Translation Industry is moving at high speed.
 Never before has there been so many tools, conferences, and online courses to help advance linguists’ careers.
 Take advantage of what is out there.
 A lot of these tools are free or come at a nominal cost.
 Also, remember to take advantage of related articles and blogs online.

 6. Join industry associations: local and national

-Each region, state, city has its own industry association as well.
+Each region, state, and city has its own industry association as well.
 They offer great opportunities to learn what is happening close to home.
 Many hold events where you can meet colleagues and create business contacts.
-In the mid-Atlantic region we recommend the DVTA , or the New York Circle of Translators.
+In the mid-Atlantic region, we recommend the DVTA , or the New York Circle of Translators.